Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Wheels compiled using this ABI tag use the free-threaded layout for `PyObject`.

 Instead of installing an `abi3` wheel for cryptography, we installed a `cp314t` version-specific wheel.
-It turns out that there is no equivalent to `abi3` for Python 3.14, so `cryptography` uploads a version-specific wheel.
+It turns out that there is no equivalent to `abi3` for the free-threaded build of Python 3.14, so `cryptography` uploads a version-specific wheel.

 So this was the design trade-off: enable multithreaded parallelism but increase the complexity of the interpreter and force extensions to explicitly support this new ABI with a new layout for `PyObject`.
 You can read [PEP 703](https://peps.python.org/pep-0703/) and [PEP 779](https://peps.python.org/pep-0779/) for detailed discussions of why it's worth it for CPython to choose complexity over simplicity in this case.

-Please also refer to [The Community-Curated Free-Threaded Python Guide](https://py-free-threading.github.io), [Victor Stinner's post](https://vstinner.github.io/free-threading-reference-counting.html) on reference counting in free-threaded Python, and the [summary of Thomas Wouters' 2026 PyCon talk on LWN](https://lwn.net/SubscriberLink/1078367/eaa511915870fdb2/) for much more detailed discussions of this topic.
+Please also refer to [The Community-Curated Free-Threaded Python Guide](https://py-free-threading.github.io), [Victor Stinner's post](https://vstinner.github.io/free-threading-reference-counting.html) on reference counting in free-threaded Python, and the [summary of Thomas Wouters' 2026 PyCon talk on LWN](https://lwn.net/SubscriberLink/1078367/eaa511915870fdb2) for much more detailed discussions of this topic.

 ## A New Stable ABI for Python 3.15